Query gRPC API

 }

-// A single frame in the stream of results for a query.
+// A single frame in the streaming response for a query.

 message ExecuteQueryResultFrame {